tomas-fryza/avr-course/Labs/02-leds/README.md

 ## Part 3: Push button

-Use breadboard (or SimulIDE real time electronic circuit simulator), connect resistor and push button to Arduino input pin in active-low way. **Let the push button is connected to port D.**
+Use breadboard (or SimulIDE real time electronic circuit simulator), connect resistor (if internal pull-up resistor is not used) and push button to Arduino input pin in active-low way. **Let the push button is connected to port D.**

 Use code from previous part and program an application that toggles LEDs only if push button is pressed.
 Otherwise, the value of the LEDs does not change.